Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Implementation

-For any requests with some desired distribution, we first build a Markov chain model some user-specified transition distribution and construct specific sequences of features.
-These sequences are then injected into the mimic $C$ to generate features $(\widetilde{\bm{s}}_1, \hdots, \widetilde{\bm{s}}_{L})$ that mimic the sampled features of normal requests.
-Next, we train the \textsc{MimicShift} model on normal requests $\bm{x}$.
-Given the trained model, we construct features $(\widetilde{\bm{s}}_1, \hdots, \widetilde{\bm{s}}_{L})$ that follow some specified distribution, and use the generator $G$ to produce desired requests $\widetilde{\bm{x}}$.
+\textsc{MimicShift} takes traffic features as conditions to input into the generator and influences the generated output requests, creating requests with various feature densities.
+Our method constantly shifts the distribution of these conditions to produce unpredictable network traffic.
+The method aims to provide controllability to the attack and generate requests that mislead the filter, allowing the attack requests to elude detection.
+We first build a Markov chain model according to some user-specified transition distribution and construct specific features sequences for requests of some desired distribution.
+These sequences are then injected into the mimic $C$ to generate features $(\widetilde{\bm{s}}_1, \hdots, \widetilde{\bm{s}}_{L})$ that mimic the sampled features of given requests.
+Next, we train the \textsc{MimicShift} model on given requests $\bm{x}$.
+Given the trained model, we then construct features that follow some specified distribution and use the generator $G$ to produce desired requests $\widetilde{\bm{x}}$.
 Through this process, the attacker can control the feature conditions and generate unpredictable requests with varying distributions.

-For example, by controlling the parameters of the mimic feature, our method is the ability to generate attack traffic that has shifting distributions.
+For example, by controlling the parameters of the mimic feature, our method has the ability to generate attack traffic that has shifting distributions.
 The features provide a vector of control to how requests are generated.
 We influence the generative process by constructing mimic features of desired distribution using the mimic model $C$.
-First, we construct select features by specifying the parameters of a transparent and straightforward Markov model: (1) initial probability distribution over $K$ classes $\bm{\pi} = (\pi_1, \pi_2, \dots , \pi_{K})$, where $\pi_i$ is the probability that the Markov chain will start from class $i$, and (2) transition probability matrix $\bm{A} = (a_{11}a_{12}\dots a_{k1}\dots a_{kk})$, where each $a_{ij}$ represents the probability of moving from class $i$ to class $j$.
-Next, we input these constructed sequences into mimic model $C$, and it returns model-generated features learn to replicate the original normal features.
+First, we construct select features by specifying the parameters of a transparent Markov model: (1) initial probability distribution over $K$ classes $\bm{\pi} = (\pi_1, \pi_2, \dots , \pi_{K})$, where $\pi_i$ is the probability that the Markov chain will start from class $i$, and (2) transition probability matrix $\bm{\alpha} = (\alpha_{11}\alpha_{12}\dots \alpha_{k1}\dots \alpha_{kk})$, where each $\alpha_{ij}$ represents the probability of moving from class $i$ to class $j$.
+Next, we input these constructed sequences into mimic $C$, and it returns model-generated features that replicate the original features.
 Finally, by injecting these constructed sequences into our trained generator $G$, we generate attack requests that follow the specific distribution.